hopsoft/job_contracts/README.md

 ## Contracts

-A contract is an agreement that a job should satisfy.
+A contract is an agreement that a job should fulfill.
 Failing to satisfy the contract is considered a __breach of contract__.

-Contracts help you track actual results and compare them to expected outcomes.
+Contracts help you track `actual` results and compare them to `expected` outcomes.
-For example, we have a default set of contracts that verify the following:
+For example, this project has a default set of contracts that verify the following:

 - That a job will [execute within a set amount of time](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/duration_contract.rb)
 - That a job is only [performed on a specific queue](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/queue_name_contract.rb)